 As for acute spinal cord trauma, it may not be apparent whether this has occurred versus FCE.
 If the lesion is acute, it is not unreasonable to treat it as an acute spinal injury and see if improvement results.

 Magnetic Resonance Imaging (MRI) is not yet readily available to most veterinary practices but is likely to become the imaging modality of choice for the diagnosis of FCE.
-MRI is able to distinguish embolized areas of spinal cord from those with swelling or compression.
+MRI is able to distinguish embolized areas of spinal cord from those with swelling or compression as long as at least 72 hours have elapsed from the initial event.
 Still, absolute confirmation of the FCE diagnosis requires a piece of spinal cord tissue for analysis and this is not something that would be done in a living patient.
 For the time being, diagnosis of FCE is made based on the clinical picture of a patient in the appropriate age group with an acute spinal deficit, no other abnormalities on imaging and no painful areas.

 FCE is unlikely to be a recurrent condition so that if a dog has one episode, he or she is not likely to experience another.